sandstorm-io/sandstorm-website/_posts/2021-06-17-sandstorm-community-fundraising.md

 Specifically,

-- In the immediate term, we're [participating in FundOSS][1], a donation matching program that is a joint effort between [OpenCollective][2] and [GitCoin][3] with a novel [democratic funding][4] model for allocating matching funds, designed to boost the impact of many small donations.
+- In the immediate term, we're [participating in FundOSS][1], a donation matching program that is a joint effort between [Open Source Collective][2] and [GitCoin][3] with a novel [democratic funding][4] model for allocating matching funds, designed to boost the impact of many small donations.
 - Longer term, we're looking to promote an [OpenCollective community organization][5], as a basis to support Sandstorm's development financially.